TRAUMA AND PTSD

 • if they have witnessed a traumatic event.

-A traumatic event can be a single event such as a car accident, unexpected loss of a loved one, rape or a series of events including war, ongoing childhood trauma or domestic violence.
+A traumatic event can be a single event such as a car accident, unexpected loss of a loved one, sexual assault or a series of events including war, ongoing childhood trauma or domestic violence.

 It is normal, after a traumatic event, to experience some changes in the way a person thinks, acts or feels.
 The person may however need to talk to a GP or a mental health professional like a Clinical Social Worker if

 • They do not feel better after a few weeks or

 • The symptoms are very distressing or

 • The symptoms are impacting on their daily life.

 Everyone experiences trauma differently.
 Some people experience many symptoms while others experience fewer symptoms.
 Trauma symptoms can be felt